 The Turing Trust supports education in Sub-Saharan Africa by reusing computers and improving teacher pedagogy.
 It also provides skills development in the UK, reduces waste and contributes to en environmentally friendly society.
 It was founded by Dermot’s son, James Turing, to support schools in Ghana, Liberia and Malawi with over 4000 computers delivered to date.
-Bridging the digital divide in sub-saharan Africa and ensuring all have access to technology-enabled education honour Alan Turing’s legacy.

 The Bletchley Park Trust is a charitable company established in 1992 to preserve the historic site of World War II codebreaking for the nation.
 Since then the Trust has secured funding to preserve the iconic codebreaking buildings and to transform the assets into a world-class museum and visitor attraction.
 Bletchley Park does not receive any central government grants and is dependent on ticket and sales revenues and donations.
 The mission of Bletchley Park goes beyond the provision of a museum, and it has in particular a thriving learning team.